How to Start an LLC in CT

 NAICS Code

 This is a code the federal government provides to classify business types.
-Find yours by searching your business type with the US Census.
+Find yours by searching your business type on the NAICS website.

 9